-- 1. The erection of clear signage at all entries and exits advising students and patrons that they must not generate excessive noise when entering and leaving the premises; - Staff monitoring the behaviour of students and patrons within the subject premises and as students/guardians' egress to ensure noise emission of students/guardians is kept to a minimum when entering and leaving the premises; and - 3.
+- 1. The erection of clear signage at all entries and exits advising students and patrons that they must not generate excessive noise when entering and leaving the premises; - 2.
+Staff monitoring the behaviour of students and patrons within the subject premises and as students/guardians' egress to ensure noise emission of students/guardians is kept to a minimum when entering and leaving the premises; and - 3.
 Restricting the use of low frequency speakers (sub-woofers) and ensuring any full range speakers are isolated from building structure.
-Furthermore, if any full range speakers are to be installed and used, ensure that the internal noise level from music does not exceed LAeq(15min) 75 dB.
+Furthermore, if any full range speakers are to be installed and used, ensure that the internal noise level from music does not exceed L{Aeq(15min)} 75 dB.
 Note is made that the maximum internal reverberant sound pressure level can be set to ensure the adjacent receivers are not adversely affected by the operation of the swim school, following the fit-out of the premises and the installation of a speaker system.

-5.2.2 PLANT ROOM AND MEZZANINE PLANT AREA CONSTRUCTION
+5.2.2 PLANT AND PUMP ROOM CONSTRUCTION

-Acoustic Dynamics advise that the existing ceiling/roof construction direct to the proposed plant room and mezzanine plant area is likely to required additional acoustic treatment to ensure noise transmission is minimised through to the adjoining tenancy (Warehouse 2) and to the various office spaces associated with the swim school.
+Acoustic Dynamics advises that the existing ceiling/roof construction direct to the proposed plant room and pump room, is likely to required additional acoustic treatment to ensure noise transmission is minimised through to the adjoining tenancy (Warehouse 2) and to the various office spaces/staff rooms associated with the swim school.
 This is based on our predictions and not on measurements at this site.